2ico/pyclipr/README.rst

  :target: https://pepy.tech/project/pyclipr

-Pyclipr is a Python library offering the functionality of the `Clipper2 <http://www.angusj.com/clipper2/Docs/Overview.htm>`_ polygon clipping and offsetting library and are built upon `pybind <https://pybind11.readthedocs.io/en/stable/basics.html>`_ .
+Pyclipr is a Python library offering the functionality of the`Clipper2 <http://www.angusj.com/clipper2/Docs/Overview.htm>`_ polygon clipping and offsetting library and are built upon `nanobind <nanobind vs pybind11>`_ .
 The underlying Clipper2 library performs intersection, union, difference and XOR boolean operations on both simple and complex polygons and also performs offsetting of polygons and inflation of paths.